Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 This massive complex was built by a Mamluk sultan in the 13th century.
 And it’s incredibly rich in its scope and architecture.

 It contains a hospital, madrasa and a mausoleum considered to be one of the most stunning in the world – and second only to the Taj Mahal.

-But miraculously the complex only took about a year to build, thanks to the sultan’s disciplined leagues of slave labour.
+But miraculously the complex only took about a year to build, thanks to the sultan’s disciplined leagues of slave labor.

 The mausoleum’s mihrab (a niche in the wall pointing to Mecca) is considered the most splendid of its kind.
 Flanked by three marble columns, it’s embellished with ornate geometric patterns.

-You can easily spend an hour or two exploring this vast complex and savouring the intricacies of Mamluk architecture.
+You can easily spend an hour or two exploring this vast complex and savoring the intricacies of Mamluk architecture.
 It’s definitely the highlight of any Medieval Cairo itinerary.